romannjoroge/RustTutorial/README.md

 ## Introduction

-Rust is a language where you have to **specify the types of variables** or objects used in programs i.e the language can not guess for you the type of an entity.
+Rust is strongly typed i.e once a variable is created with a specific type you **cannot change the type of the variable at a later time**.
+The compiler is able to **guess the type of a variable** when it is defined or one can expliciltly state its type.

 Rust is a **compiled language** meaning you have to first compile it to an executable then run the executable.
 The beauty of this is that the executable can be run by *any machine even if it doesn't have Rust installed*.
 (Maybe this is how Rust is used in IoT things)